+4.1 The Dean in consultation with the Provost will, during the course

-4.1 The Dean in consultation with the Provost will, during the course of the inquiry or formal investigation, take administrative action, as appropriate to protect the welfare of animal or human subjects.
+4.1 The Dean in consultation with the Provost wall, during the course of the inquiry or formal investigation, take administrative action, as appropriate to protect the welfare of animal or human subjects.
 4.2 At any time during the inquiry or formal investigation, the Dean and Provost will immediately notify the relevant funding agency(ies) if public health or safety is at risk; if agency resources or interests are threatened; if research activities should be suspended; if there is reasonable indication of possible violations of civil or criminal law; if Federal action is required to protect the interests of those involved in the investigation; if the University believes the inquiry or formal investigation may be made public prematurely so that appropriate steps can be taken to safeguard evidence and protect the rights of those involved; or if the research community or public should be informed.

-4.3 If the final report of the formal investigation committee finds charges have been substantiated, the Provost or Dean will take appropriate steps to correct any misrepresentations resulting from the misconduct.
+4.3 If the final report of the formal investigation committee finds charges have been substantiated, the Provost or Dean will take appropriate there to correct any micropresentations, resulting from the microphot charges have been substantiated, the Frovost of Dean will take appropriate steps to correct any misrepresentations resulting from the misconduct.
 If, at any time during the inquiry or investigatory stages, the respondent admits to the alleged misconduct, the Dean will take the necessary steps to complete the inquiry in order to correct the scientific record.
 If misrepresented results have been submitted for publication, already published, or otherwise disseminated into the public domain, appropriate journals and other sponsors will be notified.
-In addition, collaborators, and other affected individuals, organizations, institutions, and sponsors will be informed.

-4.4 Complete records of all relevant documentation on cases treated under the provisions of this policy will be preserved by the offices of the Dean and the Provost in a manner consistent with the Protocols for the University Archives and Record Center.
+In addition, appropriate journals and other sponsors will be notified.
+In additi collaborators, and other affected individuals, organizations, institution and sponsors will be informed.
+4.4 Complete records of all relevant documentation on cases treated under the provisions of this policy will be preserved by the offices of the Dean and the Provost in a manner consistent with the Protocols for the Dean and the Provost m a manner consistent with the Protocols for the University Archives and Record Center.
 In cases adjudicated under Section 3, records will be preserved for a minimum of ten years following completion of all proceedings.
 Records of cases which are dropped will be preserved for at least three years following the initial inquiry.
 When students are involved in these procedures, the confidentiality provisions applicable to educational records will govern the disclosure of the records.
+4.5.
+The University may act under these procedures improved in these procedures and the students are involved in the set of the second s

+ALMANAC July 13, 2004

-4.5 The University may act under these procedures irrespective of possible civil or criminal claims arising out of the same or other events.
-The Dean, in consultation with the Provost and the general counsel, will determine whether the University will proceed against a respondent who also faces related charges in a civil or criminal tribunal.
+4.5 The University may act under these procedures irrespective of ssible civil or criminal claims arising out of the same or other events.
+The Dean, in consultation with the Provost and the general counsel, will The Dean, in consultation with the Provost and the general counsel, will determine whether the University will proceed against a respondent who also faces related charges in a civil or criminal tribunal.
 If the University defers proceedings, it may subsequently proceed irrespective of the time provisions set forth in these procedures.